 Search for and choose PowerApps Runtime Service, then click Select.
 If you cannot find this service refer to the Troubleshooting section under Required permissions service not found.

 Check all entries under Delegated permissions, then click Select.
+Note: you may have to check and uncheck the box multiple times before the Select button is enabled.

 Click on Done to finalize setting up permissions for this service.